silinternational/personnel-sync/README.md

 Shared Contacts list.

 The compare attribute is `email`.
-A limited subset of contact properties are available to be updated. __WARNING:__ On update, all fields are modified even if absent from the configuration.
-Omitted fields are set to empty.
+A limited subset of contact properties are available to be updated. __WARNING:__ On update, all properties are modified even if absent from the configuration.
+Omitted properties are set to empty.
+One exception is `fullName` which is filled in by Google with `givenName` + `familyName`

 | property       | Google property                |
 |----------------|--------------------------------|